-The Batllós, another of the great Catalan bourgeoisie families of Gaudí's time, commissioned the architect to renovate an old building on Passeig de Gràcia and thus was born what we know today as Casa Batlló.
+The Batlló family, another of the great Catalan bourgeoisie of Gaudí's time, commissioned the architect to renovate an old building on Passeig de Gràcia and, in this way, what we know today as Casa Batlló was born.

-1. Tickets and guided visit to Casa Batlló
+1. Tickets to Casa Batlló and guided tour

 When it comes to going to either of the two residential buildings designed by Gaudí, whether it's Casa Batlló or La Pedrera, the time you choose on your ticket makes the difference between a memorable experience and a visit to a more crowded attraction.

-Recommended: If you've already seen La Pedrera and want to explore another of Gaudí's iconic buildings.
+Recommended: If you have already seen La Pedrera and want to explore another of Gaudí's iconic buildings.